MagpiePKU/EpiTrace/README.md

 ### Updates
+20221008
+1. Added frequently used non-human clockDML-like genomic regions as reference set for EpiTrace inference in these species.
+- Drosophila (interesting one)
+- Zebrafish
+- Mouse

 20220910
 1. Added mouse ClockDML sites (from Zhou et al 2022, PMID 35873672) for mouse single cell EpiTrace inference.